-Managerial Grid uses concepts and paradigms of many of the previous studies outlined in module.
-As we have seen in this module, the findings of the Ohio State, Michigan State, which distinguish management styles.
+The Managerial Grid uses concepts and paradigms of many of the previous studies outlined in this module.
+As we have seen in this module, the findings of the Ohio State, Michigan State, Likert and others found two functions which distinguish management styles.

-general, the Managerial Grid measures a manager's biases toward the two major elements of success in organizations: the concern for people and the concern for production.
+In general, the Managerial Grid measures a manager's biases toward the two major elements of success in organizations: the concern for people and the concern for production.
 Plotting these concerns on a grid and then identifying five different management styles based on the relationship between these two elements is the basis for the Managerial Grid theory.
 In other words Robert Blake and Jane Mouton believe that management exists to encourage efficiency and performance, creativity, experimentation and innovation, and learning from colleagues.
 This needs teaching and learning.
 It combines an approach for people and an approach for production.
 A representation of the Grid is as follows: